 — Todd Helton (as told to Troy Renck of the Denver Post, August 2012, reported in Helton’s SABR Bio)

-The Rockies averaged 75 wins per season in Helton’s first 9 full campaigns, finishing in 4th or 5th place in the N.L.
+The Rockies averaged 75 wins per season in Helton’s first nine full campaigns, finishing in 4th or 5th place in the N.L.
 West every year.
-In his first five years, he played for four different managers (Don Baylor, Jim Leyland, Buddy Bell, and Clint Hurdle).
+He played for four managers in his first five years (Don Baylor, Jim Leyland, Buddy Bell, and Clint Hurdle).

 For most of 2007, with Hurdle at the helm for the 6th straight year, it looked like much of the same.
-At the conclusion of play on Saturday, September 15th, the Rockies were 76-72, in 4th place, 6.5 half games behind the division-leading Arizona Diamondbacks.
+After play on Saturday, September 15th, the Rockies were 76-72, in 4th place, 6.5 half games behind the division-leading Arizona Diamondbacks.
 The Rockies had just lost three straight games to the Florida Marlins.

 The next day, however, the Rockies blew out the Marlins 13-0, with Helton going 3 for 4 with a home run and 3 RBI.
 That game sparked a streak in which the Rockies would win 12 of their next 13 games to finish the regular season with an 89-73 record.
 The mark was good enough for a 2nd-place tie with the San Diego Padres, setting up a winner-take-all game at Coors Field to determine the N.L.
 Wild Card entrant.